What exactly is Advanced Encryption Standard (AES)?

 The Advanced Encryption Standard (AES) is a universal standard for encrypting many types of electronic data.
 AES replaced the Data Encryption Standard (DES), a 56-bit encryption algorithm developed in the 1970s.
 DES became too easy to break with the increasing computing power of modern computers and was found insecure for most modern applications due to its short key length of 56 bits.

 The process for choosing a new encryption standard, which would protect sensitive data held by the government including material classified as “Top Secret,” began with an open competition held by the National Institute of Standards and Technology (NIST).
 The competition format ensured the highest level of scrutiny possible, with international cryptographic experts subjecting the submitted algorithms to every available decryption process.
-The goal, according to NIST, was to make sure that the algorithm chosen as the AES would be, “capable of protecting sensitive government information well into the next century.”
+The goal, according to NIST, was to make sure that the algorithm chosen as the new advanced encryption standard (AES) would be, “capable of protecting sensitive government information well into the next century.”

 Teams from universities and private industry around the globe entered cryptographic algorithms into the competition, with the winner being the Rijndael algorithm, created by two Belgian cryptographers, Vincent Rijmen and Joan Daemen.
 It was chosen “because it had the best combination of security, performance, efficiency, and flexibility.”